 With European consumer protection legislation such as the Package Travel Directive 2018 and the Consumer Rights Directive 2011 already incorporated into UK law, your holiday booking will retain a high level of financial and other protection after the UK leaves the European Union.
 If, in the unlikely event that we are unable to operate your holiday, you will be provided with a full refund.
 There is nothing to suggest, however, that travel arrangements would be changed or cancelled post-Brexit and we are confident you will continue to experience and enjoy cultural travel throughout the European Union.

 Will there be any change to the travel documents required to travel to the EU after Brexit?

 The European Commission has said that UK travellers will not need a visa to visit the European Union, as long as EU visitors do not need to apply for a visa when they come to the United Kingdom.
 From 2021 there is a chance that UK travellers will need to pay a visa exemption fee of approximately 7 Euros.
 Your UK passport will still be valid.
-For travel to the EU after 29th March 2019, passports will need to be valid for at least six months from the end of the tour.
+For travel to the EU after Brexit, passports will need to be valid for at least six months from the end of the tour.
 Extra months on your passport that bring its validity to over 10 years may not count.

 Will I need to take more spending money after Brexit?